kbooth-insight/aksworkshop/README.md

 We need to update the spec of the deployment to use the k8s secret we just created.

-Go into each *-deployment.yaml and add this underneath `spec:`
+Go into each *-deployment.yaml and add imagePullSecrets underneath `spec:`

 i.e.